brycegit/brycegit.github.io/src/pages/developer-productivity-habits/index.md

 This seems like an obvious way to boost productivity, but it's easier said than done.
 As a developer you'll likely only have 2-5 hours a day to "produce", so you need to make those hours count.

-Be conscious of how your are spending your time.
+Be conscious of how you are spending your time.
 One hour of extremely focused time can be much more valuable than multiple hours of unfocused time.
-If there are particular things you find ourself wasting time on repeatedly, write them down and figure out ways to reduce that time.
+If there are particular things you find yourself wasting time on repeatedly, write them down and figure out ways to reduce that time.

 Good habits to follow:
 - Don't pre-optimize or write super generalized/flexible code, until it's absolutely needed.
 - DO optimize for simplicity.
 Make code easy to read with minimal complexity.
 - Take breaks.
-Sometimes the best solutions to problems come to us during breaks, not while working.
+Sometimes the best solutions to problems come to us during breaks, not while writing code.
 - Commit often so you're not keeping track of large sets of changes.
 - Don't be afraid to wipe out changes if you get stuck or aren't sure you're building the right thing.
 - Capture additional work in your notes, but put it aside to work on later.
-- Use a system like GTD to help manage a variety of tasks, both development and non-development related.
+- Use a system like GTD (Getting Things Done) to help manage a variety of tasks, both development and non-development related.

 ## Conclusion

 While these habits are relatively simple, making them part of your daily routine can be quite a challenge.
 Try to pay extra attention to how you are spending your time each day.
 When you are doing something that you shouldn't, take note and be sure to work on it again the following day.

-While I personally have benefited from many of these habits, I find myself falling back to bad habits all the time.
+While I personally have benefited from many of these habits, I find myself falling back to bad habits all of the time.
 Writing down your habits and/or discussing them with colleagues is a great way to keep them top of mind.

 ## Additional Resources